Get to Know US Privacy Law

 - Explain key US privacy statutes.

-Privacy laws exist around the globe to protect the personal information of individuals.
-Although these laws vary significantly, in general privacy laws address:
+Privacy laws exist to protect people’s personal information.
+Although these laws vary across the globe, privacy laws generally address:

 - How personal information can be collected